bdwilliamson/academic-kickstart/content/talk/jsm2018/index.md

   region: "MD"
   postcode:
   country: "USA"
-summary: "This talk was selected for an ASA Biometrics Section Travel Award"
+summary: "This talk (at JSM 2018) was selected for an ASA Biometrics Section Travel Award"
 abstract:

 # Talk start and end times.